 ggplot(mam.lat.melt, aes(x = Era, y = value)) + geom_path(aes(group = variable, color = cluster)) + facet_wrap(~cluster) + scale_x_discrete(expand = c(0.1, 0)) + theme(axis.text.x = element_text(angle = 90, hjust = 1))

-So we can see that at this basic analytic scale species are not uniformly responding to climatic warming following deglaciation.
-These findings basically echo those of Graham et al. [@graham1996science] who showed that taxon response is largely individualistic.
+So we can see that at this simple test species are not uniformly responding to climatic warming following deglaciation.
+These findings echo those of Graham et al. [@graham1996science] who showed that taxon response is largely individualistic.
 While we do see the pre-ponderance of migration is northward, a number of taxa show little migratory response and a number show southward migration.
-In this example we fail to include movement to the west or east, and ignore the issues that may be associated with the complex topography of the mountainous west.
-Regardless, it is clear that the use of neotoma can support research that is reproducible and robust.
+In this example we fail to include movement to the west or east, and ignore the issues that may be associated with the topography of the mountainous west.

 Conclusion